Rafaelatff/Learning-FreeRTOS/README.md

 void vPortSVCHandler( void ) __attribute__ (( naked ));

-7-b - And then copy in the 'tm4c1294ncpdt_startup_ccs_gcc.c' file ('TivaC-TM4C-FreeRTOS') after line 60, and leave like that:
+7-b - And then paste in the 'tm4c1294ncpdt_startup_ccs_gcc.c' file ('TivaC-TM4C-FreeRTOS') after line 60, and leave like that:

 // To be added by user